The Fifth Cord

+The Fifth Cord (Giornata nera per l'ariete, also released as Evil Fingers) is a 1971 Italian giallo film directed and co-written by Luigi Bazzoni, and starring Franco Nero, Silvia Monti, Pamela Tiffin, Wolfgang Preiss, Ira von Fürstenberg, Edmund Purdom and Rossella Falk.
+It is based on a 1965 novel by Scottish author D.M.
+Devine.

+The film's Italian title reprises Dario Argento's practice of using animals in the titles of his gialli.
+It was released in Italy by Jumbo Cinematografica on August 17, 1971.

 Plot

 Andrea Bild, a washed-up alcoholic, attends a New Year’s party along with some friends and acquaintances.
 Among them is John Lubbock, who has just witnessed his best friend and fellow teacher, Edouard Vermont propose to Isabel Lancia, whom John is in love with.
 There is also a doctor and his wife, Riccardo and Sofia Bini.
 Sofia, being crippled, seems to not be having the best time.
 The party also includes Helene, who was at one point romantically involved with Andrea, but could not continue due to his drinking problem.
 All of them seem to have a ride home, except for John who prefers to walk.
 Whilst walking, he is attacked and nearly killed by an unseen assailant in the tunnel.
 A nearby couple by the names of Walter Auer and Giulia Soavi come to John’s aid.
 It is implied that Walter catches a glimpse of the attacker but does not go to the police immediately.

 Andrea wakes up the next morning to his girlfriend, Lu, informing him that the telephone has been ringing off the hook.
 When he finally answers, he hears about John’s attack, as he is a reporter.
 Andrea wants to get information out of John about his attacker but is stopped due to the hospital’s strict visiting rules.
 He learns about the two witnesses and visits Giulia, who wants nothing to do with the case and threatens to call her father.
 After this, Andrea returns home to find that Lu has gone out.

 Not being able to get information from John Lubbock himself, Andrea pays his former lover Helene a visit.
 She tells him everything she knows about John, including his apparent attraction towards Isabel, which could lead to a motive for his attack.
 John is then shown to be escorted by Dr. Richard Bini a week after his attack.
 After a while, Richard checks in on Sofia at home, though he cannot stay, due to his work.
 As Sofia lies in bed, a record of sorts starts blasting outside her room.
 She crawls over to her wheelchair to investigate the noise.
 After finding that it has been moved away from its original place, she crawls over to the top of the stairs where she is grabbed from behind by a gloved assailant.
 She is strangled and thrown down the stairs.